pd2afconverter/pd2afconverter.github.io/pages/rules.md

     </tr>
 </table>

 An alternative translation that shows the inhibition of the ingoing state of the protein using the _inhibition arc_.

+An example case is the [phosphorylation of bifuntional enzyme PFKFB2 by PKA](http://metabolismregulation.org/glycolysis/).

 ### Activation of protein phosphorylation: both states are inactive (dead end) - assumed active phosphorylated state